jbcodeforce/ML-studies/docs/genAI/index.md

 The largest pre-trained model in 2019 (BERT) was 330M parameters while the state-of-the-art LLM in 2023 is 540B parameters.

 A transformer-based model has an encoder component that converts the input text into embeddings (mathematical representations), and a decoder component that consumes these embeddings to emit some output text.
-Transformers process the entire input all at once during the learning cycle, and therefore can be parallelized.
+Transformers process the entire input all at once, during the learning cycle, and therefore can be parallelized.

 Three types of transformer: